notsweting/DMOJ-solutions/README.md

 # DMOJ-solutions
-Original solutions for problems on dmoj.ca - some might be subpar solutions but all are AC
+Original solutions for problems on dmoj.ca

+Some of these solutions are subpar - all solutions AC on DMOJ but some of them are subpar/not the intended time complexity.
+Typically these subpar solutions will TLE in Java and other slower languages but C++ ends up cheesing these time limits.

 Problems are named by their problem link on DMOJ, apart from CCC solutions, which can be found within the appropriate folders.

-Folders are mostly placed in their respective categories on DMOJ, but try searching the problem code in the repo in case it's been placed in assorted.